shuds13/python-tutorials/python.pypi-packaging.md

 </pre>

-At the root directory, you will need a setup.py file.
-This file will import a Python package that provides functions to install packages.
-The package setuptools is recommended for this (the in-built distutils is an older alternative).
+At the root directory, you will need a setup.py file, which will govern the installation of your package.
+The setuptools package is recommended for this (the in-built distutils is an older alternative).

     pip install setuptools